Updated: Oct 28

-When you hear the word ‘devices’, your thought may be of keyboards, mice, touchpads, joysticks, scanners, microphones, barcode scanners, webcams (okay, I will stop there) and what you are really not there on – you know technological thingamajigs – that sort of thing.
+When you hear the word ‘devices’, your thoughts may be of keyboards, mice, touchpads, joysticks, scanners, microphones, barcode scanners, webcams (okay, I will stop there).
 But what about our literary friends?
 No, I don’t mean the ones of flesh and blood.
 I mean you know, simile, metaphor, hyperbole, personification – things in that basket of literary devices.

 What are these devices we use to infuse layers of meaning and make depth in a work of literature?